 Students must choose one (1) additional 3000 level course from a third specialization area.
 Aspiring journalists are recommended (but not required) to choose one of the following courses:

-Students must take either:
+Students must take both:

 Students must complete the Capstone Course: